-When it came to “Sex in the City” I was a late bloomer.
+When it came to “Sex and the City” I was a late bloomer.
 I just started watching the show two summers ago during a down-time in my business.
 But I was hooked immediately and soon saw every single episode including the two full length movies.

 So I was excited to watch “The Carrie Diaries” which is the beginning of Carrie Bradshaw’s life.

 Mind you, I’ve yet to read the actual books, but I was already turned off by some of the inaccuracies that popped out in the television show.
 First of all, this show takes place in 1984 and Carrie just turned 16.
-The “Sex in the City” show started in 1998 and the characters were supposed to be in their mid-30s (there was even an early episode about women in their 20s, versus women in their 30s).
+The “Sex and the City” show started in 1998 and the characters were supposed to be in their mid-30s (there was even an early episode about women in their 20s, versus women in their 30s).
 The Samantha character was the only one that was supposed to be older.
 But if you do the math and Carrie was 16 in 1984, she’d only be 30 in 1998 when the series began — so this is a few years off.

 Now, being the music fanatic I am, I immediately noticed when they played “Material Girl” by Madonna, which came out in 1985, not 1984.

 I have to admit I feel asleep during parts of the show, not because I thought it was boring, but I have a bit of a cold.
 So I did miss some parts.
 When I watched it the second time it was on, I fell asleep during those same parts, so I missed the whole part about how she met the writer from Interview.

 Another big mistake was that in the original Sex in the City, Carrie’s dad leaves her and her family and she refers to him as a “deadbeat dad” but in this show he’s loving and adoring.
 I never knew Carrie had a sister either.

 I do think the Carrie actress, Annasophia Robb, is adorable and great as a young Carrie.